emfarih/remember-my-wallet/docs/PRIVACY_POLICY.md

 ## 3. Secure Storage
 - The App encrypts and stores the seed phrase locally, providing **strong security**.
+- Instead of storing the seed phrase directly, the App securely stores **the index of each word** from a shuffled BIP39 word list.
 - Users are responsible for securing their devices to prevent unauthorized access.

 ## 4. No Third-Party Services